2,400 to 3,800 reports of unsafe work activity received each year: MOM

-SINGAPORE - About 2,400 to 3,800 reports of unsafe work activities were made to the Ministry of Manpower (MOM) each year over the past five years, said Manpower Minister Tan See Leng on Monday (July 4).
+About 2,400 to 3,800 reports of unsafe work activities were made to the Ministry of Manpower (MOM) each year over the past five years, said Manpower Minister Tan See Leng on Monday.

-In a written parliamentary reply, he said MOM takes every report seriously and inspects workplaces when necessary.
+In a written parliamentary reply, he said MOM took every report seriously and inspected workplaces when necessary.

 Of the inspections conducted in the past year as a result of these reports, 84 per cent led to enforcement action such as fines and stop work orders.